jakriz/derrick/README.md

 ### @DerrickInterface
 `@DerrickInterface` marks the interface to be processed by Derrick.

-You need to specify a `url` parameter, which contains the base url for the paths to the code sample pages.
+You need to specify a `baseUrl` parameter, which contains the base url for the paths to the code sample pages.

 You will probably also want to specify an `imports` parameter, which specifies which Java imports are needed to run the code from the samples.
 Since this library is targeted at testing, not production builds, you can simply specify whole packages with wildcards.